MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/decisions-authoring.md

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-guided-rule-new-fact.png"  width="600" />

-5. Select the object CardHolder, and click ok.
-We are now telling the rule engine that everytime there is a CreditCardHolder we will activate this rule.
+5. Select the object `CardHolder`, and click ok.
+We are now telling the rule engine that everytime there is a CreditCardHolder we will activate this rule. µ
 <img src="../../assets/middleware/rhpam-7-workshop/business-central-guided-rule-new-fact-select.png"  width="600" />

 In order to match the criteria of the functional requirement we need to add another restriction, automated chargeback is only approved for CC Holders that are of type Platinum or Gold.